-Denise Gilliland began her teaching career in the Houston, Texas area in 1982, marking this, her thirty-fifth year teaching children and youth.
+Denise Gilliland began her teaching career in the Houston, Texas area in 1982, marking this, her thirty-seventh year teaching children and youth.
 Her earliest experiences were rich with multi-ethnic students who helped to shape her appreciation for the uniqueness of every child and culture.
-Mrs. Gilliland is Artistic Director for Children’s Choir of Huntington County, where she directs both the Children’s Choir and Joyful Songsters.
+Mrs. Gilliland is Artistic Director for Community Choirs of Huntington County, as well as directing one of the Fort Wayne Children’s Choirs.

 Denise is a frequent clinician for Circle the State with Song festivals and has presented at the Indiana Music Educator’s convention.
 She is past director of the Lafayette Children’s Choir in Lafayette, Indiana and retired from teaching elementary music at Rossville Elementary in Rossville, IN.
 She was recognized as “Most Outstanding Elementary Music Educator” by IMEA in 2011.
 Her arrangement of “And the Angels Sang” was published by Hal Leonard Corporation, and premiered by the Indianapolis Children’s Choir, under the direction of Joshua Pedde.